Ahmed Douma: Political activism and arrests

 The verdict was condemned by several Egyptian human rights organisations, as well as by the High Representative of the European Union for Foreign Affairs Catherine Ashton and the United Kingdom Foreign Office.
 On 23 December, the Road of the Revolution Front organized a demonstration in Cairo in solidarity with the three activists.
 Hamdeen Sabahi has censured the court conviction sentencing Maher, Mohamed Adel, and Douma to three years in prison and a fine of LE50,000 and maintains that Interim President Adly Mansour should issue these and other detained individuals a pardon.
 The Constitution Party has expressed solidarity with the detainees and their families and requested that the interim President Adly Mansour issue a pardon to Ahmed Maher, Mohammed Adel, and Ahmed Douma, as well as to Loay Abdel Rahman, Omar Hussein, Islam Ahmed, and Nasser Ibrahim.

 On 4 February 2015, the Cairo Criminal Court sentenced Douma to life imprisonment and fined him LE17 million.

 In January 2019, his sentence for participating in the 2011 protests against the administration of President Hosni Mubarak was reduced to 15 years.

 On 3 December 2022, Douma completed a decade in arbitrary detention.
 His family raised multiple requests for a presidential pardon and reconsideration of the activist's case.
 The family renewed their call in 2022.
 On 24 November 2022, the European Parliament also called for the Egyptian authorities to immediately release the unjustly detained prisoners, including Douma.
 Dozens of human rights organizations and groups, including Amnesty International, MENA Rights Group, Democracy for the Arab World Now (DAWN), and others, also urged the Egyptian authorities to immediately and unconditionally release Douma.

 Douma was pardoned by Egyptian president Abdel Fattah el-Sisi on 19 August 2023.

+He was arrested on unknown charges in January 2026, as part of a flurry of persecution against activists, including Aida Seif el-Dawla and Mahienour El-Massry.
+He was released after being detained for 12 hours following the payment of a 100, 000 EGP.

+On 6 April 2026, the Supreme State Security Prosecution ordered Douma's detention for four days, citing an ongoing investigation, after Douma complied with summons for questioning on charges of "publishing false news and statements".
+On 9 April, the Advisory chamber for Misdemeanours in Badr and El Shorouk authorised the extension of Douma's detention for a further 15 days.
+He was sentenced to one year in prison.

+Douma filed an appeal against his sentence on 3 June 2026.
+On 16 July, the Fifth Settlement Appellate Misdemeanour Court upheld Douma's sentence.